 Daniel Evan Jenkins, Sergeant (Air Gunner), 1420304, Royal Air Force Volunteer Reserve.
 Daniel was the son of John Jenkins and Mary Jane Jenkins (nee Jones), of Cilcennin, Ceredigion.
 His mother had been born and raised at Tainewydd, Llandyfaelog.
 Daniel served as an Air Gunner with 70 Squadron, Royal Air Force, which was after the outbreak of war was based in the Middle East, flying the Vickers Wellington.
 Daniel was an air gunner aboard Wellington LN918, which crashed with the loss of all her crew some five miles west of San Severo, Italy on 25 February 1944.
 He was 20 years old, and is buried at Bari War Cemetery, Italy alongside his fellow aircrew.
 He was a cousin to David John Jones, below.

 David John Jones, DFM, Pilot Officer, 129218, Royal Air Force Volunteer Reserve.
-David was the son of James Jones and Ellen Gwen Jones (nee Harries), of Bryn Llawddgar, Pontyates.
+David was born in 1920, the son of James Jones and Ellen Gwen Jones (nee Harries), of Bryn Llawddgar, Pontyates.
 His mother was from Llandyfaelog.
-He enlisted into the Royal Air Force Volunteer Reserve, before training as a Wireless Operator/ Air Gunner, before being posted to 12 Squadron, Royal Air Force, which was equipped with the Vickers Wellington III.
+After being educated at Carmarthen Grammar School, David enlisted into the Royal Air Force Volunteer Reserve, training as a Wireless Operator/ Air Gunner, before being posted to 12 Squadron, Royal Air Force, which was equipped with the Vickers Wellington III.
 On the evening of 28 August 1942, David took off from RAF Binbrook, aboard Vickers Wellington Z8656, which was part of a large formation sent to bomb strategic targets around Cassel, France.
 He was killed when his Wellington was shot down over Germany that night, 28 August 1942, with the loss of all her crew of five, three of whom were Welshmen.
 The 22-year-old is buried in Reichswald Forest War Cemetery, Germany.
 David was the holder of the Distinguished Flying Medal.
-He was a cousin to Daniel Evan Jenkins, above.
+He was a cousin to Daniel Evan Jenkins, who was also killed.

 Leslie Walters, Sapper, 1905896, Royal Engineers.
 Leslie was born on 1 April 1918, the son of William and Elizabeth Walters (nee Pearce), of The Old Vicarage, Llandyfaelog.
 He worked as a carpenter prior to the war.
 Leslie enlisted into the Royal Engineers soon after the outbreak of war, and married his wife, Pat, at some time afterwards.
 He served with the 11th Field Company, Royal Engineers, which formed part of the invasion force that landed at Normandy during June 1944.
 Leslie was killed during the advance through Holland on 19 September 1944.
 The 26-year-old is buried in Bergen-Op-Zoom War Cemetery, Netherlands.